korczis/amethyst/README.md

 [![Join us on Discord][s4]][di] [![Community forum][s5]][ds] [![Reddit][s7]][rd]
 [![Code coverage][s8]][cc] ![Lines of Code][s6]

+## Note

+This is korczis fork of amethyst

 ## What is Amethyst?

 Amethyst is a data-driven and data-oriented game engine aiming to be fast and as configurable as possible.